rancher/rancher/README.md

 ### Using Rancher

-To learn more about using Rancher, please refer to our [documentation](http://rancherio.github.io/rancher/).
+To learn more about using Rancher, please refer to our [Rancher Documentation](http://rancher.docs.rancher.com/).

 ### Vagrant